 CONSIDER: We are under Christ’s protection as he is our Shepherd whose voice we must attend to.
 For Jesus is the fulfillment of God’s promise to Israel and to all of us; He is our God and we are his people, the flock he shepherds (Ps 95:7).

-O, Jesus our Shepherd, help us soon to return to you in the Mass, where your sheep fully and evermore presently encounter you; fed by your Word and the Eucharist; Help us to prosper during this time we are sacramentally separated from you; while we are away let it be a time our hearts expand in our yearning for you; let our hunger for you grow; For some, strengthen us; for others, renew us in our faith; and, for still others, enkindle - by the flame of your love - the Holy Spirit in us whose hearts are faint for you; and for all let us grow and mature in our faith and understanding of your will for our lives; Lord, be with your Church; most especially with your holy Priesthood; who, by their own hands acting in persona Christi, administer the healing and saving sacraments you intend for your flock; help us soon return to you in and through those Sacraments missing in our daily lives today; And help us to recognize that in you, Jesus, your sheep have all we need.
-Amen.
+O, Jesus our Shepherd, help us soon to return to you in the Mass, where your sheep fully and evermore presently encounter you, fed by your Word and the Eucharist.
+Help us to prosper during this time we are sacramentally separated from you.
+While we are away let it be a time our hearts expand in our yearning for you; let our hunger for you grow.
+For some, strengthen us; for others, renew us in our faith; and, for still others, enkindle - by the flame of your love - the Holy Spirit in us whose hearts are faint for you; and for all let us grow and mature in our faith and understanding of your will for our lives.
+Lord, be with your Church; most especially with your holy Priesthood, who, by their own hands acting in persona Christi, administer the healing and saving sacraments you intend for your flock.
+Help us soon return to you in and through those holy sacraments missing in our daily lives today.
+And help us to recognize that in you, Jesus, your sheep have all we need.
+Amen Author, Reason2bCatholic